Maitreyi

 Maitreyi (fl.
 8th century BCE) was an Indian philosopher who lived during the later Vedic period in ancient India.
 She is mentioned in the Brihadaranyaka Upanishad as one of two wives of the Vedic sage Yajnavalkya.
 In the Hindu epic Mahabharata and the Gṛhyasūtras, however, Maitreyi is described as an Advaita philosopher who never married.
 In ancient Sanskrit literature, she is known as a brahmavadini (an expounder of the Veda).

 Maitreyi appears in ancient Indian texts, such as in a dialogue where she explores the Hindu concept of Atman (soul or self) in a dialogue with Yajnavalkya in the Brihadaranyaka Upanishad.
 According to this dialogue, love is driven by a person's soul, and Maitreyi discusses the nature of Atman and Brahman and their unity, the core of Advaita philosophy.
 This Maitreyi-Yajnavalkya dialogue is the topic of Sureshvara's varttika, a commentary.

 Maitreyi is cited as an example of the educational opportunities available to women in Vedic India, and their philosophical achievements.
-She is considered a symbol of Indian intellectual women, and an institution is named in her honour in New Delhi.
+She is considered as a symbol of Indian intellectual women, and an educational institution (Maitreyi College) is named in her honour in New Delhi.

-Biographical Information
+Biographical information

 Maitreyi, mentioned in Vedic texts, is believed to be from the Mithila region of eastern India.

 In the Asvalayana Gṛhyasūtra, the daughter of the sage Maitri is referred to as Sulabha Maitreyi and is mentioned in the Gṛhyasūtras with several other women scholars of the Vedic era.
 Her father, who lived in the Kingdom of the Videhas, Mithila, was a minister in the court of King Janaka.

-In the Brihadaranyaka Upanishad, Maitreyi is described as an Advaita philosopher, married to the sage Yajnavalkya in the time of Janaka, and estimated to have lived around the 8th century BCE.
-In the Brihadaranyaka Upanishad, Maitreyi is described as Yajnavalkya's scholarly wife; his other wife, Katyayani, was a housewife.
+In the fifth section of the fourth book of the Brihadaranyaka Upanishad, Maitreyi is described as an Advaita philosopher, married to the sage Yajnavalkya in the time of Janaka, and estimated to have lived around the 8th century BCE.
+In the Brihadaranyaka Upanishad, Maitreyi is described as Yajnavalkya's scholarly wife; his other wife, Katyayani, was described as someone who had 'woman's knowledge', which, pragmatically speaking, amounted to a housewife.
 While Yajnavalkya and Katyayani lived in contented domesticity, Maitreyi studied metaphysics and engaged in theological dialogues with her husband in addition to "making self-inquiries of introspection".

 The Mahabharata describes a Sulabha Maitreyi, who may be the same Maitreyi from the Upanishads, as a woman who never marries.
 Maitreyi explains Advaita philosophy (monism) to Janaka and is described as a lifelong ascetic.
 She is called a brahmavadini (a female expounder of the Veda) in ancient Sanskrit literature.
+Shyam Ranganathan argues that her description as a brahmavadini suggests that 'she may have been independently successful as a philosopher and teacher' which could have led her to inquire about immortality rather than settle for Yajnavalkya's wealth as she was not in need of it.